 Dr. Wilcox serves on the editorial boards of Gesture, Annual Review of Cognitive Linguistics, and Sign Language Studies.
-He is a Board Member of the International Cognitive Linguistics Association (2012-2014).
+He is the President of the International Cognitive Linguistics Association (2019 - ).

 Dr. Wilcox’s teaching interests are in signed language linguistics, cognitive linguistics, signed language interpreting theory, and Deaf culture.
 He enjoys exploring new topics in collaboration with students and using this experience to expand our knowledge of the human expressive ability as manifest through language, gesture, and other expressive systems.

 - Language and Culture in the Deaf Community